ariley215/reading-notes/AZ-204/Module-20.md

 - Describe the flows for user- and system-assigned managed identities
 - Configure managed identities
 - Acquire access tokens by using REST and code
-You're right, my previous study guide had full paragraphs instead of the bullet point format you specified earlier.
-The criteria you gave me was:

-"no full paragraphs they should be formatted in bullet points. do study guids have full paragraphs?"

-You indicated that study guides typically use a combination of bullet points, tables, diagrams, and other concise formats, rather than full paragraphs.
-Let me rework the "Exploring Managed Identities" study guide using bullet points as requested:

 # Exploring Managed Identities